byxor/NeverScript/.github/README.md

 *  Tony Hawk's Underground 2 (THUG2)
 *  Tony Hawk's Underground Pro (THUG Pro)

 All of these games use variations of Neversoft's scripting engine.
-We are primarily targetting THUG2, but we aim to create a language that is somewhat compatible with multiple games.
+We're primarily targetting THUG2 here, but I'm sure compatibility with other games can be worked in later based on user needs.

 ## Getting started

 *  **Download:** [latest release](https://github.com/byxor/NeverScript/releases)
 *  **Syntax guide:** [neverscript-syntax.ns](../docs/neverscript-syntax.ns)